DC police search for man accused of assaulting, killing Virginia tech exec - WTOP News

 Vivek Taneja, 41, of Alexandria, Virginia, was found suffering from life-threatening injuries after police responded to reports of an assault on Feb.
 2.

-Police said in a news release that Taneja was found in the 1100 block of 15th Street Northwest and was transported to a hospital for treatment.
+Police said in a news release that Taneja was found in the 1100 block of 15th Street NW — close to the White House — and was taken to a hospital for treatment.

 He died from his injuries on Feb.
 7, according to police.